 Let’s face it.
-Daily review can be, well … boring.
+Daily review can be, well…boring.
 But regular review is one of the most important factors in retaining and recalling previously taught material.
+In other words, review makes learning stick!
 That’s why daily review of the Word Cards in All About Reading helps children master what they’re learning—permanently.

 If reviewing the Word Cards has become a chore for you and your child, you have full permission to get creative and make them fun again!
 Practice sessions can become another part of the lessons that your child looks forward to.